Learning to talk about the weather

 Take in the sights and you'll be back for more!

 Ireland's weather is a genius at creating breathtaking landscapes.
-No matter what kind of traveler you are, no matter what you've come to discover, what you've come to see, what you've come to look for in Ireland, day or night, you'll have fabulous experiences.
-Blazing sunsets, aurora borealis, multicolored clouds, bioluminescent plankton in Kerry.
+No matter what kind of traveler you are, no matter what you come to Ireland to discover, to see or to seek out, day or night, you're sure to have a fabulous experience.
+Blazing sunsets, aurora borealis, multicolored clouds and bioluminescent plankton in Kerry are all yours.

 To make sure you don't miss a thing, be prepared: pack a hood and a tube of sun cream and set off to meet the Irish.

 There is no such thing as bad weather, only different kinds of good weather.
-As the Irish saying goes, there's no such thing as bad weather, only different kinds of good weather.
+As the Irish saying goes, "there is no such thing as bad weather, only different kinds of good weather".